You can import data from Elasticsearch/OpenSearch into Simple Log Service (SLS) to query, analyze, and process the data.

 -

-Preview the data and configure indexes, and then click Next.
-By default, Simple Log Service enables a full-text index.
-You can also manually create field indexes based on the collected logs, or click Automatic Index Generation for Simple Log Service to create them automatically.
-For more information, see Create indexes.
+Configure the settings for Preview Data and Create Index, and then click Next.
+Simple Log Service enables the full-text index by default.
+You can also manually create field indexes based on the collected logs, or click Automatic Index Generation, and Simple Log Service will automatically generate field indexes.
+For more information, see Create an index.

 Click Query Log.
 Then, you are redirected to the query and analysis page of your Logstore.

 You must wait approximately 1 minute for the indexes to take effect.
 Then, you can view the collected logs on the Raw Logs tab.
-For more information about how to query and analyze logs, see Get started.
+For more information about how to query and analyze logs, see Query and analysis quick start.

-After you create a data import configuration, you can view the configuration details and related statistical reports in the console.
+After you create a data import configuration, you can view its details and the generated report in the console.

 -